top of page

 B: Aye Mother - except this hapless rhymer and his quill

-CB: Reverend Becher gives a sermon at seven! child, ye have done your bit by Poesy - there can be only one Robert Southey - you must prepare for the responsibilities of land ownership, lawfully begotten offspring and restoring the Gordon fortunes
+CB: Reverend Becher reads a sermon at seven! (consoles) - child, ye have done your bit by Poesy - there can be only one Robert Southey - you must prepare for the responsibilities of land ownership, lawfully begotten offspring and restoring the Gordon fortunes

-B: Perchance you are right Madam.
-Since dusk, in vain I have called each Muse in order down - which like other females, sometimes frown (retires quill) - oons! - how I fret, and I fume - those critics! (snaps quill) - the humble offerings of my Muse they destroy - and crush, oh noble conquest! - crush a Boy!
+B: Perchance you are right Madam (sighs) - Since dusk, in vain I have called each Muse in order down - which like other females, sometimes frown (retires quill) - oons! - how I fret, and I fume - those critics! (snaps quill) - the humble offerings of my Muse they destroy - and crush, oh noble conquest! - crush a Boy!

 CB: Never mind the ancient ladies - you have the Belles in a state of ready combat, each believing themselves to be the asterisks of your dedications